Assassination of Ahmad Shah Massoud: Interview

 Massoud sat in the upstairs room with Khalili, his protocol officer Engineer Asim, intelligence chief Engineer Arif, and personal secretary Jamshid sitting shoulder-to-shoulder on his right.
-Mohammad Fahim Dashty, a close associate and later spokesman of the post-2021 National Resistance Front under Massoud' son, was also present in the room with a small camera.
+Mohammad Fahim Dashty, a close associate and later spokesman of the post-2021 National Resistance Front under Massoud's son, was also present in the room with a small camera.
 The two Arabs entered the room and, after Massoud apologized for the delay, Abd as-Sattar Dahmane (playing the role of interviewer), from Francophone Tunisia asked "My English is not good, can you speak French?"
 Told no, Dahmane instead spoke in slow, broken English through Khalili, who translated for Massoud in Dari.
-Khalili asked Dahmane what newspaper he represented, to which Dahmane responded that he did not belong to any paper, instead belonging to the Islamic Centre in London.
+Khalili asked Dahmane what newspaper he represented, to which Dahmane responded that he belonged to the Islamic Centre in London.
 Khalili warned Massoud "He is not a journalist," but Massoud encouraged him to continue.

 Prior to filming the supposed interview, Massoud asked the journalists about the areas under Taliban control, to which Dahmane responded "They criticize you and you criticize them...
 We belong to the Islamic Centre and we want to find the problem [sic] of the Muslim people in the world."
 Massoud asked for the list of questions to be asked, was handed a sheet of paper by Dahmane, and read all fifteen questions, eight or nine of which were about Osama bin Laden.
 Khalili later recalled in his statement to Scotland Yard the following questions: